AeolusTech/Distributed-voting-system/README.md

 6. Provides interface that makes it easy to change communication mechanism (or even compare it).
 Let's play with ZeroMQ, boost::asio
 7. Uses abstract factory pattern and observer pattern
 8. Does not use raw pointers but only std::unique_ptr and std::shared_ptr
-9. ~~Uses Conan as package manager~~ project is too simple to use package manager **vcpkg has been used successfully as package manager.
+9. ~~Uses Conan as package manager~~ project is too simple to use package manager ~~vcpkg has been used successfully as package manager.
 Just go to https://github.com/microsoft/vcpkg.
-It's really easy.
+It's really easy~~